 Colchicine Gout Diet The goal of treatment during an acute gout attack is suppression of inflammation and control of pain.
 There was a study conducted which showed painful side effects in 100% of patients treated with colchicine for gout.

-Colchicine - pedia Initial: 1.2 mg orally at first sn of gout flare followed by 0.6 mg 1 hour later Maximum dose: 1.8 mg orally over a 1 hour period; hher doses have not been found to be more effective Comments: -Dose adjustments may be required based on renal function, hepatic function, and use of concomitant medications.
-Colchicine is a medication most commonly used to treat gout.
-It is a toxic natural product and secondary metabolite, orinally extracted.
+Colchicine Dosage Guide with Precautions - Initial: 1.2 mg orally at first sn of gout flare followed by 0.6 mg 1 hour later Maximum dose: 1.8 mg orally over a 1 hour period; hher doses have not been found to be more effective Comments: -Dose adjustments may be required based on renal function, hepatic function, and use of concomitant medications.
+Detailed Colchicine dosage information for adults, the elderly and children.
+Includes dosages for Acute Gout, Gout - Prophylaxis and Familial Mediterranean.